Anket2001/Snake-Game/README.md

+# Snake Game:-
+this is a snake game web application build using html, css and javascript.

 1-> Project Development:
           Implemented a classic Snake game using HTML, CSS, and JavaScript, demonstrating proficiency in front-end web development technologies.
 Leveraged HTML for structuring the game layout, CSS for styling elements and enhancing user experience, and JavaScript for game logic and interactivity.